Skip to Content

-“The Master of Management at Massey offered a good range of papers and is very well set up for people who are working and who would like to study…”
+“The Master of Management at Massey offered a good range of courses and is very well set up for people who are working and who would like to study…”

 This flexibility was the main reason I chose Massey over other universities in New Zealand.

-I was working while I studied, so I completed most papers by distance.
-I did do two on-campus papers in Wellington and also a block course in Albany.
-Plus I attended a project management paper in Palmerston North, so I really had the full Massey experience!
+I was working while I studied, so I completed most courses by distance.
+I did do two on-campus courses in Wellington and also a block course in Albany.
+Plus I attended a project management course in Palmerston North, so I really had the full Massey experience!